klipsey/DriverMod/Release/README.md

 Bog - Code for Shuriken interaction fix

-Hyperinvox - Briefcase, Plasma Cannon model
+Hyperinvox - Briefcases, Plasma Cannon model

-Bruh - Riot Shotgun, Golden Gun model
+Bruh - Riot Shotgun, Golden Gun, Nemesis gun models

-Glasus - Grand Mastery skin concept
+Glasus - Grand Mastery skin concept and feedback

 Falxxx - [Grenade Launcher Model](https://sketchfab.com/3d-models/ps1-style-grenade-launcher-0532a58572124fe1b31ecec7a9aff462)

 iedalton - [Heavy Machine Gun Model](https://sketchfab.com/3d-models/m60-lmg-f98276531d5948598ebbafe0913c7820)

+Big thanks to everyone in the community for all the valuable feedback and criticism as well, he wouldn't be the same without it

 ## Future Plans
 - Many more weapons (dual uzis, railgun, minigun, etc.)
 - Other things 100% decided on pure whimsy
 - Proper skill icons? (unlikely given just how many weapons there are.)
-- Unique monster-themed weapon drops (golem cannon, templar minigun, mithrix hammer..... yeah)
+- Unique monster-themed weapon drops (templar minigun, scav cannon, etc.)
 - More mod crosscompat
+- Unique secondary skills for each weapon; these are difficult to come up with, so feel free to hit me with any ideas!

 ## Known Issues
 - None as of right now